 How to Identify an Email Hoax & What to do if You Fall Victim

-Hoax emails are opportunistic in nature with threats that the threat actor will not follow through on.
-It is imperative that recipients of hoax emails identify them as scams in order to avoid being hoodwinked.
-However, be aware that if you receive a malicious email with any one or more of the below identifiers it may also be a legitimate threat.
-For this reason, it is important to follow standard incident response procedures while also investigating the accuracy of the claim.
+Recipients of hoax emails need to be able to identify them as scams to avoid being hoodwinked.
+However, it's important to remember that a malicious email may also be a legitimate threat.
+Proceed cautiously.
+If you receive a threatening email at work, follow standard incident response procedures while investigating the accuracy of the claim.

-A recent campaign affecting various SLTT governments claims, via email, that the threat actor placed malware on the email recipient’s system.
-The email then explains that the malware allowed the threat actor to capture webcam footage of the recipient while the recipient was purportedly viewing pornographic videos.
-Furthermore, the threat actor claims the malware grants access to all of the recipient’s personal contacts.
-The recipient is instructed to pay the extortion demand to a bitcoin wallet within 24 hours in order to prevent the video from being emailed to all their personal contacts.
+Furthermore, the threat actor claimed the malware captured all of the recipient’s personal contacts.
+The recipient was instructed to pay the extortion demand to a Bitcoin wallet within 24 hours in order to prevent personal and private information from being emailed to all of their personal contacts.

-- Determine if the email contains any specific knowledge about operations or if the language is generic and appears to be part of a mass mailing campaign.
+- Determine if the email contains any specific knowledge about you or your organization, or if the language is generic and appears to be part of a mass mailing campaign.

 - Conduct searches on keywords, the cryptocurrency wallet ID, and sender’s email address, as this may yield multiple examples of others affected by the same hoax.